 Every camera sensor has a IR-resistant coating that blocks out infrared rays.
-If you have an old junk camera, you can actually remove this coating – it will usually be on a piece of glass covering the sensor, which you can take off and scrape clean with a razor blade (do this at your own risk, and PLEASE be careful if you do).
-More info on starting infrared photography.
-If your camera is too valuable to mess with, you can get comparable results by simply making longer exposures, allowing enough IR rays to penetrate that filter.
+If you have an old junk camera, you can actually remove this coating.
+It will usually be on a piece of glass covering the sensor, which you can take off and scrape clean with a razor blade (do this at your own risk, and PLEASE be careful if you do).
+If your camera is too valuable to mess with, you can get comparable results by simply making longer exposures, allowing enough IR rays to penetrate the filter.

-The result is a shockingly different view of the world than we’re used to, but one that is 100% organic.
+The result is a shockingly different view of the world than we’re used to, but one that is 100 percent organic.
 It is similar to the way some creatures see, including types of fish, snakes, and mosquitoes.
-Humans sense infrared light as the feeling of heat, so in IR photography, things that are warm, such as plants, animals, and people, will turn brighter than inanimate objects; this is why trees and grass tend to glow.
+Humans sense infrared light as the feeling of heat, so in IR photography, things that are warm, such as plants, animals, and people, will turn brighter than inanimate objects.
+This is why trees and grass tend to glow.

-This process is a enlightening way to mix up our sensory perception.
-Some people with crossed wires in their brains may taste colour and feel music, but with infrared photography, any one of us can quite literally see warmth, and we can share the experience with each other, too.
+This process is an enlightening way to mix up our sensory perception.
+Some people with crossed wires in their brains may taste color and feel music, but with infrared photography, any one of us can quite literally see warmth, and we can share the experience with each other, too.

 Like This Article?

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: